originzero-io/originzero/packages/api-gateway/README.md

+# /api-gateway

-Unit that manages incoming client request and redirects relevant backend service.
+Central api gateway to access all APIs safely and efficiently that manages incoming client request and redirects relevant backend service.
 Moreover, has authentication module that check user information and generate JWT.

-Consists of:
-- Rate limiting
-- Helmet lib
-- Auth module